I did it last week.

 The oldest person during our climb was a 73 year old woman and she made it safely to the top and back :-)

-It's a tough climb, but it's worth the effort about 7 years ago
+It's a tough climb, but it's worth the effort over 7 years ago

 No, it is not dangerous to climb Mount Kinabalu.